 Early Childhood Environments

-The Cottage environment is a full-day classroom, prepared by Ms. Marcia, assisted by Ms. Aurelie, Ms. Vinita and Ms. Bhavani.
+The Cottage environment is a full-day classroom, prepared by Ms. Marcia and Ms. Emma, assisted by Ms. Rebecca.

-The Loft environment is a full-day classroom, prepared by Ms. Gail and Ms. Mercy, assisted by Ms. Cortney and Ms. Nicole.
-After-school care takes place in Loft
+The Loft environment is a full-day classroom, prepared by Ms. Gail and Ms. Whitney, assisted by Ms. Aurelie and Ms. Nicole.
+After-school care takes place in Loft.

-The Nest environment is a full-day classroom, prepared by Ms. Shweta, assisted by Ms. Emma and Ms. Manasi.
+The Nest environment is a full-day classroom, prepared by Ms. Shweta and Ms. Bhavani, assisted by Ms. Maria.
 Nest is also home to before school care.

-The Sprouts environment is a half-day classroom, prepared by Ms. Aruna, assisted by Ms. Rebecca.
+The Sprouts environment is a half-day classroom, prepared by Ms. Aruna, assisted by Ms. Vinita.

 Early Childhood Curriculum